-- Sec.
-302. (a) Any individual who is or was an officer or employee designated under subsection (b) shall file each calendar year a report containing a full and complete financial statement for the preceding calendar year if such individual has occupied the office or position for a period in excess of ninety days in such calendar year. - (b) The officers and employees referred to in subsection (a) are -- - (1) the President; - (2) the Vice President; - (3) each Member of Congress; - (4) each justice of judge of the United States; - (5) each officer or employee of the United States who is compensated at a rate equal to or in excess of the minimum rate prescribed for employees holding the grade of GS-16 under section 5332(a) of title 5, United States Code; and - (6) each member of a uniformed service who is compensated at a rate equal to or in excess of the monthly rate of pay prescribed for grade 0-6, as adjusted under section 1009 of title 37, United States Code.
+Sec.
+302. (a) Any individual who is or was an officer or employee designated under subsection (b) shall file each calendar year a report containing a full and complete financial statement for the preceding calendar year if such individual has occupied the office or position for a period in excess of ninety days in such calendar year.

+(b) The officers and employees referred to in subsection (a) are --

+- (1) the President;

+- (2) the Vice President;

+- (3) each Member of Congress;

+- (4) each justice or judge of the United States;

+(5) each officer or employee of the United States who is compensated at a rate equal to or in excess of the minimum rate prescribed for employees holding the grade of GS-16 under section 5332(a) of title 5, United States Code; and

+(6) each member of a uniformed service who is compensated at a rate equal to or in excess of the monthly rate of pay prescribed for grade 0-6, as adjusted under section 1009 of title 37, United States Code.

-- (c) Any individual who seeks nomination for election, or election, to the Office of President, Vice President, or Member of Congress shall file in any year in which such individual has -- - (1) taken the action necessary under the law of a State to qualify for nomination for election, or election, or - (2) received political contributions or made expenditures, or has given consent for any other person to receive political contributions or make expenditures, with a view to bringing about such individual's nomination for election or election, to such office, - a report containing a full and complete financial statement for the preceding calendar year.
+(c) Any individual who seeks nomination for election, or election, to the Office of President, Vice President, or Member of Congress shall file in any year in which such individual has -- a report containing a full and complete financial statement for the preceding calendar year.

+(1) taken the action necessary under the law of a State to qualify for nomination for election, or election, or

+(2) received political contributions or made expenditures, or has given consent for any other person to receive political contributions or make expenditures, with a view to bringing about such individual's nomination for election or election, to such office,